Skip to main content

 • Ticketing platforms.
 Ticketmaster only promote events they manage.

 • Location-specific newsletters and blogs.
 In expat and nomad hotspots like Berlin, London or Madrid, niche services like Social Butterfly radar are common.
-However, just like city web sites, they are fragmented and hyperlocal.
+However, just like city web sites, they are fragmented and hyperlocalised.

 • Airbnb experiences, Tripadvisor Activities and similar services all offer custom, on demand experiences that are not exactly events.